Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### New scope declaration: let

-The issue of the scope of identifiers in programming languages is an important one, as you can see from the hammering it's getting here.
+The issue of the scope of identifiers in programming languages is an important one.

+[ In earlier versions of this tutorial, all variables up to this point were declared with `var` as it was still the common idiom.
+You will see `var` everywhere in JavaScript code, and it will survive forever in historic code.
+However the new style is `let`.
+Read on .. ]

 You can have languages where everything is in a single global scope, as in simple ancient BASIC.
-Programming is easy, but the possibility of accidental errors is higher.
+Programming is easy, but the possibility of accidental errors is high.

 You can have modern languages where scope is very restricted.
 Errors are reduced, but coding needs more care at times.
 Nothing wrong with that.

-JavaScripts original `var` style was very unusual and much disliked by some.
+JavaScript's original `var` style was very unusual and much disliked by some.
 JavaScript has recently (ECMAScript 2015, aka ES6) introduced the `let` keyword to augment and largely replace the `var` keyword.

 Some more explanation of `var`: The scope of a variable declared with `var` is the whole of the function it is in.
-Even it is declared towards the bottom of a function, or is a trivial loop variable.
+Even if it is declared towards the bottom of a function, or is a trivial loop variable.
 There is an awful expression called "hoisting", where any `var` declaration is treated as if it was "hoisted" to the top of the enclosing function:

 ```javascript
 function hoistingExample() {